Korthax/BuildAddons/README.md

 # BuildAddons #

-Adds a number of custom ms build tasks.
+Adds a number of custom nant build tasks.

+## Nant Tasks

+* LicenseTask

+## General Notes
+**This is an initial version and not tested thoroughly**.

+I've made this library for my own use for some of my projects.
+Use at your own risk.

 ## License ##